Yoram Gross

-Yoram Jerzy Gross (18 October 1926 – 21 September 2015) was a Polish-born, Australian film and television producer, animation director, and writer of children's and family entertainment.
+Yoram Jerzy Gross (18 October 1926 – 21 September 2015) was a Polish-Australian filmmaker.
 He founded the animation studio Flying Bark Productions.

 He was known for his adaptation of children's characters from books and films, and best known for the production of the films Dot and the Kangaroo and Blinky Bill: The Mischievous Koala.

 Early life and education

 Yoram Jerzy Gross was born on 18 October 1926 in Kraków, Poland to a religious Jewish family and was the younger brother of the film director Natan Gross.

 Gross endured World War II under the Nazi regime.
 His family was on Oskar Schindler's list, but chose to make their own risky escape, moving hiding places 72 times.

 Gross studied music and musicology at the Jagiellonian University in Krakow (also known as Krakow University).
 He first entered the film industry in 1947 at the age of 20 when he became one of the first students of Jerzy Toeplitz (founder of the Polish Film Institute, the Swiss Film Institute, and the Australian Film and Television School).